Stephanie Schacher, Psy.D. Providing assessment and psychotherapy services in Westport and Milford, CT

 Whether one's discontent lays in a romantic relationship, a parental, sibling or friendship relationship, or in one's relationship with one's child or children, its depth, intimacy, and harmony has a significant impact on our sense of well-being.

 It is easy to fall into the pattern of blaming others, or excessive self-blame.
-While relationships require good communication skills - appropriate assertiveness, attentive listening and demonstrating understanding by paraphrasing someone's point of view, delivering feedback in a way that is palatable to the other - communication alone is not always sufficient to make resilient relationships.
+While relationships require good communication skills - appropriate assertiveness, attentive listening and demonstrating understanding, and delivering feedback in a way that can be heard - communication alone is not always sufficient to make resilient relationships.
 Compromise is key.
-And compromise is difficult, and often doesn't feel good.
-Also, self-exploration is critical, as is coming to a greater understanding of your own internal template for relationships that are formed in early childhood.
+And compromise is difficult, and may not feel good.
+Also, self-exploration is necessary to come to a greater understanding of your own internal template for relationships that are formed in early childhood.

-Sometimes people get stuck in a pattern of trying to get water from a stone.
-This means repeatedly trying to get something from your partner or relative that he or she is not capable of giving.
-I can help you navigate the sometimes turbulent waters you may find yourself in, develop ways to achieve more satisfaction in relationships, have appropriate expectations, or recognize when a relationship is unhealthy and help you walk away or draw better boundaries.
+Sometimes people get stuck in a pattern of trying to get something from a partner or relative that he or she is not capable of giving.
+I can help you navigate the sometimes turbulent waters you may find yourself in, develop ways to achieve more satisfaction in relationships, have appropriate expectations, or recognize when a relationship is unhealthy and help you set better boundaries or walk away.